Agnos-Cloud/Agnos-Cloud/README.md

 ### Resource

-A resource is an executable package.
+A resource is a deployable and/or executable package.

 A resource  can be created from an HTTP server, a Docker image, a config file, a Git repo, or a local folder.

-A resource runs in a service and can be accessed via that service.
+A resource is the _implementation_ of a service in an environment.

 A resource can save data to the persistent storage of its service.